An Education You Can Afford

 - Financial Need

-- The difference between a college’s cost of attendance (COA) and the expected family contribution (EFC) used to award need-based financial aid.
+- The difference between a college’s cost of attendance (COA) and the Student Aid Index (SAI) used to award need-based financial aid.

 - Merit Aid